Q-back/stamp/readme.md

 Stamp Language
 --------------

-The Stamp language is typically used in *Stamp Content* files with the file extension `.sc`.
+The Stamp language is typically used in *Stamp Content* files with the file extension `.stamp`.

 The Stamp language's syntax can be split into two different categories, the first of which are **Document Elements**.